Support OICF

 Community Cornerstones

-Community Cornerstones are annual, sustaining gifts of $1,000 to $25,000 which fuel the programs and operations of the Community Foundation.
+Community Cornerstones are annual, sustaining gifts of $1,000 or more which fuel the programs and operations of the Community Foundation.
 Cornerstones make the annual grant campaign and Holiday catalog possible, paying for all administration and even the credit card fees, so that 100% of a donation goes directly to the proposal selected by the donor.
 With Cornerstone support, OICF’s grant making has reached new heights.
-In 2021, OICF distributed $3,984,639.36 through 685 grants.
+Last year, OICF distributed more than $4 million in grants to more than 700 organizations.

 Cornerstone funding also supports the office, which is used by over 25 nonprofits and programs for their meetings.
 In addition, Cornerstones donations fund Capacity Building workshops strengthening all organizations that together make Orcas a vital and vibrant community.
 Community Cornerstones are an invaluable link in the chain of community support that keeps Orcas a great place to call home.
 Working together, we are at the ready to respond to new opportunities, convene and collaborate to address ongoing issues, and continue to create a stronger community for all.

-There are currently 117 friends and neighbors who are Cornerstone members.
+There are currently more than 100 friends and neighbors who are Cornerstone members.
 If you are interested in becoming a Community Cornerstone, we’d love to talk with you.
-Please call or drop by the OICF office and talk with Hilary Canty.
+Please make a donation today, or call or drop by the OICF office.

 Partners in Philanthropy (PIP)

 Together we can do more.
 Together we can make a difference.
-That’s why OICF invites Partners in Philanthropy to join forces during our GiveOrcas campaigns.
+That’s why OICF invites community members and businesses to unite as Partners in Philanthropy in support of our GiveOrcas collective giving campaigns.

 Community Endowment